-- 28. Camping and scientific equipment should be cleaned before being brought into the Antarctic or before being transferred between sites. - 29.
-Minimise the environmental footprint of field camps by: - i.Camping on permanent snow or glaciers where possible. - ii.Locating camps as far as feasible from lake margins, stream beds and associated fans, and vegetated areas, to avoid damage or contamination. - iii.
-Taking special care to ensure that no food or wastes are accessible to animals. - iv.Re-using campsites whenever possible. - v.Keeping camps tidy during use and restoring, as far as is feasible and without causing any further environmental damage, after use. - vi.
-Using solar and wind power as much as possible to minimize fuel usage.
+Camping and scientific equipment should be cleaned before being brought into the Antarctic or before being transferred between sites.

+Minimise the environmental footprint of field camps by:

+- i.
+Camping on permanent snow or glaciers where possible and only if safe to do so. - ii.Locating camps as far as feasible from lake margins, stream beds and associated fans, and vegetated areas, to avoid damage or contamination. - iii.
+Taking special care to ensure that no food or wastes are accessible to animals. - iv.Re-using campsites whenever possible. - v.Keeping camps tidy during use and restore, as far as is feasible and without causing any further environmental damage, after use. - vi.
+Using solar and wind power as much as possible to minimise fuel usage.